zuo/unittest_expander/docs/reference.rst

    *test class* owning the method -- to generate actual *parametrized test methods*).

-   To learn more about what needs to be passed to the :func:`foreach` call, see the description of the :class:`paramseq`'s constructor (note that the call signatures of :func:`foreach` and that constructor are the same).
+   To learn more about what needs to be passed to :func:`foreach`, see the description (below) of the :class:`paramseq`'s constructor (note that the call signatures of :func:`foreach` and that constructor are the same).

 The :class:`paramseq` class